Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Tools and Sealant Amounts (By Tire Size)

-Grab a sealant injector syringe and a rag — precise measurement and clean handling make the difference when dosing tubeless tires.
-You’ll use an injector syringe to control flow and measure by tire size; always shake or roll the container so sealant types are well-mixed before drawing.
+Grab a sealant injector syringe and a rag.
+Precise measurement and clean handling make the difference when you dose tubeless tires.
+Use the injector syringe to control flow and measure by tire size.
+Always shake or roll the container so the sealant mixes well before drawing.
 Follow injector techniques that prevent spills and air pockets.

 Grab an injector syringe and rag—measure carefully, shake sealant well, and use spill-free techniques for clean, accurate tubeless dosing